 \section{Deriving low regularity schemes}

-In this section we describe the derivation of the schemes in general using Schr\"odinger's equation as an example.
-We show that by iterating the mild form of the equation and performing resonance analysis we can lower the order of the differential operator acting on the initial conditions and then by Taylor expansion we can approximate the iterated integrals in order to produce numerical schemes.
+In this section, we describe the derivation of the schemes in general using Schr\"odinger's equation as an example.
+We show that by iterating the mild form of the equation and performing resonance analysis, we can lower the order of the differential operator acting on the initial conditions.
+Subsequently by Taylor expansion we can approximate the iterated integrals to produce numerical schemes.
 We will demonstrate the process for the nonlinear term and the stochastic term.
-We will show why this process fails at higher orders using an order $ \mcO(t^{3/2}) $ mixed (stochastic and deterministic) integral that gives a proof to the high regularity stated in Theorem\ref{main_theorem_general} when $ r > 1 $.
+We will show why this process fails at higher orders using an order $ \mcO(t^{3/2}) $ mixed (stochastic and deterministic) integral, proving the high regularity stated in Theorem~\ref{main_theorem_general} when $ r > 1 $.